Updated on December 28, 2022

 Because we have extensive experience taking matters to trial and substituting in for prior counsel, we have three tips to consider:

-Sometimes a second opinion is all you need.
-To inquire about a free consultation on your matter, please contact us today at 310-954-1877, email@example.com.
+Sometimes a second opinion for an experianced real estate attorney in Los Angeles is all you need.
+To inquire about if you qualify for a free consultation on your matter, please contact us today at (310) 954-1877, or email us at [email protected].